joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6793261/2025/11/09/clemson-vs-louisville-stream-how-to-watch-nov-14/

 **'Like Houdini': Another Caleb Williams magic trick rescues Bears in thrilling win**\
-`A quarterback-led rally from 10 points down in the final minutes propels the Bears to 6-3.`\
+`A quarterback-led rally from 10 points down in the final minutes propelled the Bears to 6-3.`\
 https://nytimes.com/athletic/6793007/2025/11/09/bears-caleb-williams-comeback-vs-giants/

 **Forget draft position — the Jets need more wins like these**\